 The scent of early summer must include the elderflower.
-The heady scent of the creamy blooms makes it a lovely ingredient to add into different foods or for making a delicious, sweet elderflower Cordial.
-In this Elderflower Pannacotta recipe the cordial is used to flavor the delicate dessert.
-The elderflower marries well with summer fruits and is especially good with cooked gooseberries.
+The heady scent of the creamy blooms makes it a lovely ingredient to add into different foods or for making a delicious, sweet Elderflower Cordial.
+In this Elderflower Pannacotta recipe, the cordial is used to flavor the delicate dessert.
+The elderflower marries summer fruits with sweet cream and is especially good with cooked gooseberries.

 - To serve, run the tip of a knife around the edges of the creams then turn out onto serving plates, giving them a good shake to release.
 Serve with a decoration of summer fruits or with a fruit compote on the side or as suggested above, a little shortbread works really well with this recipe.

 The literal translation of the name is Cooked Cream, so where this dish varies over a Crème Brulée, is one there is no burned sugar and two, here the cream is cooked.